kahoragachau/alx_html_css/README.md

 - The body has atleast 4 paragraphs
 - the body has 1, 2, 3 headings rep by <h1>, <h2>, <h3> tags
 - A clickable image

+- [x] Tweet Html
+- Embeed a tweet
+- Contains a link to go back to index.html